rogeriodcb/vote-service/README.md

 # VoteService application
 This Rest API provides a simple vote management back-end to simulate assemblies voting by each member of a coperative.
-You can create a vote topic, session for each vote topic and members voting through a valid and able CPF documentation.
+<p>You can create a vote topic, session for each vote topic and members voting through a valid and able CPF documentation.

 ## Running in Docker container
 ### You need to install: